-"We would even be afraid".
+"We might even be afraid".

-"We have a problem".
+"We’ve got a problem".

-Meanwhile, Frank Williams confesses, a little down:
+Meanwhile, Frank Williams confesses, a little upset:

 "This Schumacher is very good and goes too fast".

 "My car has oddly changed from practice to race.
 And I can’t understand why.
-I’m very disappointed that I didn’t win here, because there was a real chance to do it.
+I’m very disappointed that I didn’t win here because there was a real chance to do it.
 I don’t think about the championship too much anyway.
-We have something new for our cars and I still took some points that allow me not to be very far from Michael.
+We have something new for our cars and I still got some points that allow me not to be very far from Michael.
 We’ll see, I hope to win in Canada".